 Once your request has been processed, the pension fund will be notified and we'll arrange with your employer for your AVC payment to be taken directly from your pay.

 General enquiries about existing AVCs

-For general enquiries regarding your existing AVC arrangements, please call the Prudential’s servicing team on 0345 6000 343, Monday to Friday, 8.30am to 6pm.
+For general enquiries regarding your existing AVC arrangements, please call the Prudential’s servicing team tel: 0345 6000 343 on Monday to Friday from 8.30am to 6pm.

 Please note that if you start a new Prudential AVC and withdraw the fund within 5 years of your first contribution, an early withdrawal charge may apply.
 Please contact the Prudential's Servicing Team directly regarding any possible charges.